If you want to see your children come to know the Lord, you have a golden opportunity before you, my precious sisters.

 Be glorified in each of our homes and lives.
 We trust You and invite You to do exceedingly more than we could ask for or imagine.

 The ABC’s of Salvation

 - A = Admit you are a sinner and you can’t be perfect and holy enough in God’s eyes to be right with Him on your own.
+Turn away from your sin to God.
 “For all have sinned and fall short of the glory of God.”
 Rom.
 3:23

 - B = Believe that Jesus died on your behalf to pay the price for your sin and to give you a way to be right with God – to be forgiven.
 “The wages of sin is death, but the gift of God is eternal life through Christ Jesus, our Lord.”
 Rom.
 6:23

 - C = Confess that Jesus is your Lord – this means, Jesus is now your Master and you live your life for Him and His glory rather than for yourself.
 You say it out loud to others and you live it from now on.
 “If you confess with your mouth, “Jesus is Lord,” and believe in your heart that God raised Him from the dead, you will be saved.
 For with your heart you believe and are justified, and with your mouth you confess and are saved.”
 Rom.
 10:9-10

 God’s Incredible Plan for You!

 How to Influence an Unbelieving Husband for Christ.

 What are some ways you have found to share the gospel with your family?
 We’d love to hear about it!

 Thanks for this.
 We just had our first baby so this is especially relevant.
 I hope you are doing well and in good health!
 Thanks for the reminders to stay grateful even in these troubling times.
 God bless.